 This is brilliant article that talks about the way you read books and what is says about your intelligence.

+This includes tech, motivation (but mostly around tech), fiction, and wildlife.
 I really enjoy Scott Burken, and I have a few of his books below.
 I discovered few of the others when I read Burkens Myth of Innovation, and he referred to other books on innovation, so I have a few of those in the list as well.

 I enjoyed Gene Kim's Project Phoenix, so I have his other DevOps handbook in the list.

 This is the list of books I have in my Google Play bookstore, and have read most of the samples for, that I will choose from next to purchase.
 My two most favorite authors are Gene Kim and Scott Berkun, so I'm checking out their next books.